 Smoothies make a great breakfast or snack alternative as they are packed with nutrients (if you put in the right ingredients!) and quick & easy to make.
 They are also the kind of breakfast or snack that you can easily keep the ingredients for at home at all times as most of the ingredients can be stored in the freezer (fruits & vegetables) or in the pantry (seeds &nuts).

 I call my smoothies “thickies” because I like to make them real thick and serve them in a bowl and eat them with a spoon to make it more of a meal rather than just drinking them.
-Also by topping my smoothies with some seeds, coconut shavings, dried cranberries or bee pollen, it makes me “chew on my smoothie” which is better for digestion and helps absorb the nutrients more efficiently!
+Also by topping the smoothies with some seeds, coconut shavings, almond butter, dried cranberries or bee pollen, it makes you “chew on my smoothie” which is better for digestion and helps absorb the nutrients more efficiently!
 Eating a smoothie is definitely better than drinking it!

 A small handful of red berries (fresh or frozen raspberries,blueberries, blackberries)